George David Scanlan

 Supervision is a necessary and vital opportunity to find creative, exciting and supportive ways to develop and sustain ourselves, our work and our ethical values and commitments, in the best interests and safety of our clients, within the fascinating, challenging and ever-changing world of therapy.

 I believe that the supervisory relationship is key to the quality and effectiveness of supervision.
 If you and your supervisor are willing and able to develop an open, trusting, reflective & effective working alliance then the work of supervision, including facing the challenges which arise, can be tackled with optimism and confidence through the integrity of the supervisory relationship.

-I first trained as a supervisor with the Scottish Council on Alcohol in 1994 and have supervised counsellors on the National AIDS Helpline, in the Barlinnie Addiction Project, HMP Barlinnie and then for over 10 years, a team of counsellors in a Scotland-wide, 3rd sector Employee Assistance Provider in Glasgow.
+I first trained as a supervisor in addiction counselling in 1994 and have subsequently supervised on the National AIDS Helpline, in prison and for over 10 years supervised a team of counsellors for an Employee Assistance Provider in Scotland.

-Having relocated back home to Merseyside, I am now studying a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
-I am also working in private practice as a counsellor and supervisor.
+Having relocated back home to Merseyside, I have completed a Post Graduate Diploma in Advanced Counselling & Psychotherapy at Salford University which includes a professional qualification in supervision.
+I am now working in private practice as a counsellor and supervisor.

-My current university training is allowing me to revisit the theories, models and methods of supervision, to reflect on my years of experience and to explore how supervision is responding to the various demands and challenges which the counselling and psychotherapy world is clearly facing.
+My university training has allowed me to revisit the theories, models and methods of supervision, to reflect on my years of experience and to explore how supervision is responding to the various demands and challenges which the counselling and psychotherapy world is clearly facing.